BoD/klibqonto/README.md

 #### Proxy
 A proxy can be configured by passing a [`HttpConfiguration`](https://github.com/BoD/klibqonto/blob/master/library/src/commonMain/kotlin/org/jraf/klibqonto/client/HttpConfiguration.kt) to `QontoClient.newInstance()`.

+## Javascript support
+In theory Kotlin Multiplatform projects can also target Javascript but as of today the author couldn't understand how to make that work.
+Please contact me if you want to help :)

 ## Author and License
 *Note: this project is not officially related to or endorsed by Qonto or Olinda SAS.*